-Side Discharge Deck - Direct grass discharge to the right, away from the unmowed area.
+Direct grass discharge to the right, away from the unmowed area.
 Generally, this means using a pattern of left turns.
 Avoid throwing grass discharge onto unmowed area.
-Mowing clippings puts an unnecessary load on the unit and reduces mowing efficiency.
+Mowing clippings puts an unnecessary load on the unit and reduces moving efficiency.

-When mowing a lawn for the first time cut grass slightly longer than normal to avoid scalping uneven terrain.
+When moving a lawn for the first time cut grass slightly longer than normal to avoid scalping uneven terrain.
 When cutting grass taller than six inches, you may want to mow the lawn twice to achieve a better quality of cut.